hengxingzou/Zou2023AmNat/README.md

 This repository contains public code for the manuscript:

 Zou, Heng-Xing, and Volker HW Rudolf.
-"Priority effects determine how dispersal affects biodiversity in seasonal metacommunities." bioRXiv (2022). [https://doi.org/10.1101/2022.02.03.479022](https://doi.org/10.1101/2022.02.03.479022)
+2023.
+"Priority effects determine how dispersal affects biodiversity in seasonal metacommunities." *The American Naturalist*.[https://doi.org/10.1086/725039](https://doi.org/10.1086/725039)

-This manuscript has been accepted by *The American Naturalist*.
+You can also download the code and data from [Dryad](https://doi.org/10.5061/dryad.sbcc2frb4).

 For any questions, please [contact Heng-Xing Zou](hengxingzou@rice.edu)